BurlingtonCodeAcademy/sdb-summer-2021-curriculum/week-7/mongodb_intro.md

 mongodb://username:password@host/database
 ```

-for example
+Remote:

 ```
 mongodb://mydatabasehost.com:27017/example_db
 ```

-or (locally)
+Local:

 ```
 mongodb://localhost:27017/example_db
 ```
-If no database with the provided name is given, it will default to `test`.
-Note that the term "database" is overloaded: it refers to either:

-1. a single MongoDB *process* hosting many data sets
-2. a single MongoDB *data set* containing many related *collections*
+Default databse is "test"

 ---

 # Concept: Collection

-A *collection* holds documents.
+A **collection** holds documents.

 Many collections can live in a *database*.

-This is analogous to a *table* in SQL.

 ---

 # Concept: Document

-In MongoDB, a *document* is essentially a single JavaScript *object*
+In MongoDB, a *document* is viewable in **JSON** or **BSON**.
+- BSON allows for file storage.

-Like in a relational database, a document can be *created, read, updated, deleted, indexed, searched for*, ...
+- A document can be *created, read, updated, deleted, indexed, searched for*, etc ...

-*Unlike* in a relational database, a document can contain *any* value for its fields, *including arrays and nested objects*.

-This nesting and type-flexibility makes it very appropriate to store whatever JavaScript objects your app uses, without needing to devise a *mapping* between nested objects and joined relational tables.
+- Their fields can contain any values.

+- Documents can hold other documents.

 ---

 # Drivers
-* MongoDB has its own [query syntax](https://docs.mongodb.com/manual/tutorial/query-documents/) that, while very similar to JavaScript at times, has its own rules and structure!
+* MongoDB has its own [query syntax](https://docs.mongodb.com/manual/tutorial/query-documents/) that is *similar* to JavaScript.

-This allows MongoDB to be used with a number of languages through the use of *drivers*, which are language-specific!
-For our case, we'll be using MongoDB's **Node.js driver**, because we're JavaScript people, and we're working server side.
+Programming languages use *drivers* to interact with MongoDB.
+We'll use MongoDB's **Node.js driver**.

 [Full list of drivers](https://docs.mongodb.com/drivers/)